jploskonka/jploskonka.github.io/content/post/continous_delivery_hugo_circleci.md

 ```

 Awesome!
 With just few lines of code you're now sure that every developer who
-works on project will have exact same version of hugo by using provided
+works on project will have exact same version of Hugo by using provided
 services, page will be always build in the same way and if you for example
-update to new hugo version everyone will know about it by looking at source
+update to new Hugo version everyone will know about it by looking at source
 code.

 ## publish_to_ghpages script